Rohit04Rai/movie-recommender/README.md

 ## 📂 Dataset

 Used two datasets:

+The following compressed datasets were used for this project:

-- [movies.csv](./movies.csv): Contains movie-level information such as title, genres, etc.
+- [movies.csv.zip](./movies.csv.zip): Contains movie-level information such as titles, genres, etc.
-- [credits.csv](./credits.csv): Contains information about cast and crew.
+- [credits.csv.zip](./credits.csv.zip): Contains information about cast and crew.

+> ⚠️ **Note:** After downloading, please extract the ZIP files to access the original `.csv` files.

 These datasets contain information about movies, genres, keywords, cast, and crew.